Picture of Bernie New

 Bernard tunes his guitar a bit before ICB.

-_The___Him_ follows.
-Rough edit before _Procession_.
+The__Him_ follows.
+Rough edit before Procession.

 (afterwards)